Is soup good for weight loss? Here’s what the research says

 A typical soup diet involves eating only vegetable soup for all meals and snacks for 5-7 days [4][5].

-There is no research to suggest a crash diet like this works for long-term weight loss and they can even be dangerous to your health.
+There is no research to suggest that a crash diet like this works for long-term weight loss, and they can even be dangerous to your health (or lead to yo-yo dieting).

 There’s also no need to be so drastic.
-Much healthier diets that include soup alongside other meals work better.
+Many healthier diets that include soup alongside other meals can often be more successful.

 For example, a study published in the US found that eating soup before a regular meal could help reduce your calorie intake by up to 20% [4].